-Please check back for our Fall 2020 events.
+Please check back soon for our upcoming events!

 The goal of our Community Education program is to share the wealth of knowledge that exists about dyslexia, to promote dyslexia awareness, and to provide parents and teachers with research-proven practices to support dyslexic students.
 We hope you will join us for one of our events!